Who we are?

 Monthly social meetings

-A monthly social evening is held during the first week of each month.
-These social nights are often held at at the Crown On McCredie Hotel, Cnr Fairfield & McCredie Roads, Guildford We are currently trialling a change to the venue and night of the week of our Monthly Social Night so please keep an eye on the calendar for venue location and time each month.
-Members will also receive a confirmation reminder txt a couple of days before each Social Night.
+A monthly social evening is held on the first Tuesday night of each month.
+These social nights are held at the Crown On McCredie Hotel, Cnr Fairfield & McCredie Roads, Guildford.
+Members will also receive a confirmation reminder text a couple of days before each Social Night.

 Full Membership is open to persons who currently own/drive Ford motor vehicles originally enhanced by FPV, Tickford, or are a Ford XR variant.